openlibraryenvironment/listener-openurl/doc/manual.md

 * `rr` -- logs the ReShare request translated from the ContextObject
 * `posted` -- notes whenever a new request has been successfully or unsuccessfully posted
 * `error` -- logs errors such as failed posting, including HTTP response body
+* `loadTemplate` -- logs the filename of each template as it is loaded.
+If the top-level configuration item `reloadTemplates` is set true, then this will be each time a template is accessed.

 ## Starting the service